-On August 21, 2020, ML Management entered into an asset purchase agreement (the "CLO Agreement") with Garrison Investment Management LLC and other sellers (collectively, "GARS Sellers") with respect to the acquisition by ML Management of the rights of the GARS Sellers under certain investment management agreements, the general partnership interests of the GARS Sellers under certain partnership agreements and the rights of the GARS Sellers under certain collateral management agreements relating to Garrison Funding 2018-1 LP (the "2018 CLO") and Garrison MML CLO 2019-1 LP (the "2019 CLO", and together with the 2018 CLO, the "CLOs") for a purchase price of \$3.0 million (the 'GARS Transaction").
+On August 21, 2020, ML Management entered into an asset purchase agreement (the "CLO Agreement") with Garrison Investment Management LLC and other sellers (collectively, "GARS Sellers") with respect to the acquisition by ML Management of the rights of the GARS Sellers under certain investment management agreements, the general partnership interests of the GARS Sellers under certain partnership agreements and the rights of the GARS Sellers under certain collateral management agreements relating to Garrison Funding 2018-1 LP and Garrison MML CLO 2019-1 LP (collectively, the "CLOs") for a purchase price of \$3.0 million (the 'CLO Acquisition').

-On October 26, 2020, Allegiance acquired all the shares of NECC held by Cline and the Corporation was advised that it was the Former Manager's intention to direct Cline to remit the net proceeds from the transaction, less a prudent provision for any ongoing minimal Cline operating costs, to the senior bondholders (which includes the Corporation) as soon as practicable after receipt.
+On October 26, 2020, Allegiance acquired all the shares of NECC held by Cline and the Corporation was advised that it was the Former Manager's intention to direct Cline to remit the net proceeds from the transaction, less a prudent provision for any ongoing minimal Cline operating costs, to the senior bondholders (which included the Corporation) as soon as practicable after receipt.
 See "Description of Capital Structure - Contingent Value Rights and CVRs" for additional information.

-On October 27, 2020, the Corporation entered into any agency agreement (the "Agency Agreement") with Canaccord Genuity Corp., ATB Capital Markets Inc. and Stifel Nicolaus Canada Inc. (collectively, the "Agents") providing for the private placement issuance of up to 7,272,727 common shares of the Corporation at a purchase price of CAD\$2.75 per share for aggregate gross proceeds of up to CAD\$20.0 million (the "Offering").
-On October 27, 2020, the Corporation completed the first tranche of the Offering and issued 6,108,199 common shares of the Corporation for gross proceeds of approximately CAD\$16.8 million.
+On October 27, 2020, the Corporation entered into an agency agreement (the "Agency Agreement") with Canaccord Genuity Corp., ATB Capital Markets Inc. and Stifel Nicolaus Canada Inc. (collectively, the "Agents") providing for the private placement issuance of up to 7,272,727 common shares of the Corporation at a purchase price of CAD\$2.75 per share for aggregate gross proceeds of up to CAD\$20.0 million (the "Offering").
+On October 27, 2020, the Corporation completed the first tranche of the Offering and issued 6,108,199 common shares of the Corporation for gross proceeds of CAD\$16.8 million.
 Pursuant to the Agency Agreement, the Agents received a cash commission equal to 6% of the gross proceeds of the Offering, subject to a reduced fee in respect of proceeds raised directly by the Corporation from certain subscribers as agreed to between the Corporation and the Agents.